-On June 26, 1998 and most recently revised on May 3, 2006, the District entered into a Cost Sharing Agreement with the Developer, pursuant to which the District and Developer agreed to share the cost of providing landscape maintenance services and irrigation to property in and around the District.
+On June 26, 1998, and most recently revised on May 3, 2006, the District entered into a Cost Sharing Agreement with the Developer, pursuant to which the District and Developer agreed to share the cost of providing landscape maintenance services and irrigation to property in and around the District.
 The District's share of these expenses ranges from 28-60%, depending on the location.
-The District reimbursed the Developer approximately \$217,158 for landscape maintenance and utilities under the terms of this agreement during the year ended December 31, 2020.
+The District reimbursed the Developer approximately \$212,798 (including amounts accrued as of December 31, 2020) for landscape maintenance and utilities under the terms of this agreement during the year ended December 31, 2021.
+As of December 31, 2021 the District owed the Developer an additional \$17,900 under this agreement.